dtomicevic/neo4jperf-guide/docs/performance-guide/indexing.md

 sidebar_label: Indexing
 ---

-**Ahh, indexing!**

-One of the most common pitfalls in database performance in general, Neo4j included, is regarding the usage of indexes.
-Let's see a few common issues.
+Ahh, indexing!
+One of the most common pitfalls in database performance in general, Neo4j included, is the usage of indexes.
+At first, it may seem what I need and index for in the Graph database, but graphs are abstractions over some other structure you can index and optimize.
+The wrong usage of the index can make a database unusable, which can be quite painful.
+Let's see a few common issues with Neo4j database performance and indexes.

 ## Neo4j slow query performance issues